-- (1) IN GENERAL- In any case in which a State provides assistance to a municipality or intermunicipal, interstate, or State agency under subsection (d), the State may provide additional subsidization, including forgiveness of principal and negative interest loans-- - (A) to benefit a municipality that -- - (i) meets the affordability criteria of the State established under paragraph (2); or - (ii) does not meet the affordability criteria of the State if the recipient-- - (I) seeks additional subsidization to benefit individual ratepayers in the residential user rate class; - (II) demonstrates to the State that such ratepayers will experience a significant hardship from the increase in rates necessary to finance the project or activity for which assistance is sought; and - (III) ensures, as part of an assistance agreement between the State and the recipient, that the additional subsidization provided under this paragraph is directed through a user charge rate system (or other appropriate method) to such ratepayers; or - (B) to implement a process, material, technique, or technology-- - (i) to address water-efficiency goals; - (ii) to address energy-efficiency goals; - (iii) to mitigate stormwater runoff; or - (iv) to encourage sustainable project planning, design, and construction. - (2) AFFORDABILITY CRITERIA- - (A) ESTABLISHMENT- - (i) IN GENERAL- Not later than September 30, 2015, and after providing notice and an opportunity for public comment, a State shall establish affordability criteria to assist in identifying municipalities that would experience a significant hardship raising the revenue necessary to finance a project or activity eligible for assistance under subsection (c)(1) if additional subsidization is not provided. - (ii) CONTENTS- The criteria under clause (i) shall be based on income and unemployment data, population trends, and other data determined relevant by the State, including whether the project or activity is to be carried out in an economically distressed area, as described in section 301 of the Public Works and Economic Development Act of 1965 (42 U.S.C.
-3161). - (B) EXISTING CRITERIA- If a State has previously established, after providing notice and an opportunity for public comment, affordability criteria that meet the requirements of subparagraph (A)-- - (i) the State may use the criteria for the purposes of this subsection; and (ii) those criteria shall be treated as affordability criteria established under this paragraph.
+- (1) IN GENERAL- In any case in which a State provides assistance to a municipality or intermunicipal, interstate, or State agency under subsection (d), the State may provide additional subsidization, including forgiveness of principal and negative interest loans-- - (A) to benefit a municipality that-- - (i) meets the affordability criteria of the State established under paragraph (2); - (ii) does not meet the affordability criteria of the State if the recipient-- - (I) seeks additional subsidization to benefit individual ratepayers in the residential user rate class; - (II) demonstrates to the State that such ratepayers will experience a significant hardship from the increase in rates necessary to finance the project or activity for which assistance is sought; and - (III) ensures, as part of an assistance agreement between the State and the recipient, that the additional subsidization provided under this paragraph is directed through a user charge rate system (or other appropriate method) to such ratepayers; or - (B) to implement a process, material, technique, or technology-- - (i) to address water-efficiency goals; - (ii) to address energy-efficiency goals; - (iii) to mitigate stormwater runoff; or - (iv) to encourage sustainable project planning, design, and construction.

+(2) AFFORDABILITY CRITERIA-

+(A) ESTABLISHMENT-

+- (i) IN GENERAL- Not later than September 30, 2015, and after providing notice and an opportunity for public comment, a State shall establish affordability criteria to assist in identifying municipalities that would experience a significant hardship raising the revenue necessary to finance a project or activity eligible for assistance under subsection (c)(1) if additional subsidization is not provided. - (ii) CONTENTS- The criteria under clause (i) shall be based on income and unemployment data, population trends, and other data determined relevant by the State, including whether the project or activity is to be carried out in an economically distressed area, as described in section 301 of the Public Works and Economic Development Act of 1965 (42 U.S.C.
+3161). - (B) EXISTING CRITERIA- If a State has previously established, after providing notice and an opportunity for public comment, affordability criteria that meet the requirements of subparagraph (A)-- - (i) the State may use the criteria for the purposes of this subsection; and - (ii) those criteria shall be treated as affordability criteria established under this paragraph. - (C) INFORMATION TO ASSIST STATES- The Administrator may publish information to assist States in establishing affordability criteria under subparagraph (A).